You are currently viewing Accessible Graphic Design: What You Need to Know to Succeed

-Colors evoke emotions, feelings, and ideas in a design.
-The masterful use of colors can enhance the perception of a brand.
+Accessible graphic design focuses on creating visuals that everyone can understand and engage with.
+Colors evoke emotions, feelings, and ideas in a design, and the masterful use of color can enhance how people perceive a brand.

-Knowing how color influences document design will enable you to create content that benefits all users and makes your messages more clear.
+By understanding not only how color influences document design, but also how the right colors, elements, and layouts affect usability for different kinds of people, you can create content that benefits all users and makes your messages clearer and more inclusive.

 Accessible Color Design